TestMyQt/material/course/part-0/introduction.md

 **During the beta course we will contact all registered participants for credits.**

-If you study at the University of Helsinki ...
-If you study in the EU ...
-If you study elsewhere in the world ...
+#### Will this course be available for students outside University of Helsinki?

+Preliminary plan is to make this course available for all in the [Open University](https://www.helsinki.fi/en/open-university) in the fall of 2018.

 ### Course tools